Food and Wine Pairings With Holiday Favorites

 Christmas Pudding and Madeira

-Christmas pudding is one of those desserts you either A.) love and look forward to, or B.) absolutely hate.
+Christmas pudding is one of those desserts you either A) love and look forward to or B) absolutely hate.
 If you’re in group A, I highly recommend you start investigating fortified wines like Madeira over the holidays.
-The cold season is the perfect time to enjoy sipping wines (fortified wines served in small, 75 ml / 3 oz portions) full of rich nutty-sweet flavors.
-They also happen to pair marvelously with puddings, fruitcakes, nuts, and all the other delights of winter.
+The cold season is perfect for sipping fortified wines (served in small, 75 ml / 3 oz portions), full of rich nutty-sweet flavors.
+These wines also pair marvelously with puddings, fruitcakes, nuts, and other winter delights.

 Vegetarian Pistachio Roast Loaf Wine Pairing Illustration by Wine Folly

 There is an increasing number of environmentally-conscious vegetarians who are new to the wine scene.
-Fortunately, an increasing number of excellent umami-rich options exist, and this one, the Pistachio-Cranberry Roast (a recipe from Jamie Oliver), is what we’ll be making for the vegetarian crew at chez Wine Folly.
+Fortunately, a growing number of excellent umami-rich options exist.
+This one, the Pistachio-Cranberry Roast (a recipe from Jamie Oliver), is what we’ll be making for the vegetarian crew at chez Wine Folly.
 We opted for Agiorgitiko (a Greek red) for several reasons:

-2. The high acidity and red fruit flavors in this wine will complement the cranberry
+2. This wine’s high acidity and red fruit flavors will complement the cranberry.

 Mince Pies and Primitivo wine pairing illustration by Wine Folly